vectorengine/vectorsql/docs/expressions.md

 ### Arguments

-* at least 2 arguments may be provided
+* at least 3 arguments may be provided
 * the 1st argument must be of type Int
-* the 2nd argument must be of type String
+* the 2nd argument must be of type Int
-* if the 3rd argument is provided, then the 3rd argument must be of type String

 ### Description
 Returns a random list of tuples.